Symbol Class

 QFuture<QImage> Symbol::createSwatchAsync (const Esri::ArcGISRuntime::Geometry &geometry, float width, float height, float screenScale , const QColor &backgroundColor = QColor())

-Note: The specified geometry is in DIPs, with the point {0,0} located at the centerpoint of the swatch image.
-The x-axis increases towards the right-hand side of the swatch image.
-The y-axis increases towards the top of the swatch image. for example, when creating a swatch for a MarkerSymbol, specifying a geometry of {10,10} will draw the marker 10 DIPs up and to the right of the center of the swatch.
-The geometry type should correspond to the symbol type.
+- geometry - The geometry of the symbol to be drawn in the swatch image.
+The specified geometry is in DIPs, with the point {0,0} located at the center of the swatch image.
+The X-axis increases towards the right side of the swatch image.
+The Y-axis increases towards the top of the swatch image.
+For example: when creating a swatch for a MarkerSymbol, specifying a geometry of {10,10} will draw the marker 10 DIPs up and to the right of the center of the swatch.
+The geometry type (Point, Polyline, Polygon) should correspond to the symbol type (MarkerSymbol, LineSymbol, FillSymbol).
 The geometry's spatial reference is ignored.

 This method returns a QFuture for the asynchronous operation.
 Use future.then() to continue processing when the operation completes.
 Use future.onFailed() to handle exceptions of type ErrorException.